15 Different Types of Willow Trees

 In addition, Willows are easy to grow and care for, making them an excellent choice for home landscaping projects.
 As well as other gardens and farms.

-While there are many different types of willow trees, this guide will show you how to select the best one for your needs based on the five most common types.
+While there are many types of willow trees, this guide will show you how to select the best one for your needs based on the five most common types.

 What is a Willow Tree?